Baqtiyar/devops-lab/Clouds/AWS/aws-free-tier-expiry.md

 ## 3. Set a Reminder

-Set a reminder in your personal calendar (Google Calendar, Outlook, or phone) for **11 months after account creation** to review your AWS usage and avoid surprise charges.
+Set a reminder in your calendar (Google Calendar, Outlook, or phone) for **11 months after account creation** to review your AWS usage and avoid surprise charges.

 ---